brainy-minds/Jterator/README.md

         hdf5_location: /myModule/OutputDataset
         class: float64
 ```
+The value of the key "hdf5_filename" can be left empty or set to 'None'.
+It will be filled in by Jterator.
+The program generates a temporary file
+and writes its filename into the handles descriptor file in order to make it available to the modules.
+Note that the temporary file will currently not get killed when an error occurs.
+This is implemented in this way to allow debugging of the module that broke.
+Make sure to clean up the temporary files manually.
 There are two different types of input arguments:
 * *hdf5_location* is an argument that has to be produced upstream in the pipeline by another module, which saved it into the HDF5 file.
 * *parameter* is an argument that is used to control the behavior of the module.